withss/GlobalFeatureEncoding/README.md

 # GlobalFeatureEncoding
-The data and code corresponding to the paper "Predictive Monitoring Algorithm Based on Global Feature Encoding".
+The data and codes corresponding to the paper "Predictive Monitoring Algorithm Based on Global Feature Encoding".